-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Senegal energy report

-Nowadays, there is no oil production.
+Oil production at Sangomar started in June 2024, achieving an output of 100 kb/d.
 Supplies are covered by imports of either crude oil or refined products.
-In 2021, Senegal imported 1 Mt of crude oil and 1.7 Mt of oil products.
+In 2023, Senegal imported 1.2 Mt of crude oil and 2.7 Mt of oil products.

 Interactive Chart Senegal Crude Oil Production